Hughes-Cunningham House

-Hughes-Cunningham House, also known as "HuCuRu," is a historic home located near Hedgesville, Berkeley County, West Virginia.
-The log and stone house is in two sections.
-The main section was built in 1772 and is a two-story, three-bay, gable roofed log building on a stone foundation.
-It measures 30 feet wide by 25 feet deep.
+Hughes-Cunningham House, also known as "HuCuRu," was a historic home located near Hedgesville, Berkeley County, West Virginia.
+The log and stone house was in two sections.
+The main section was built in 1772 and was a two-story, three-bay, gable roofed log building on a stone foundation.
+It measured 30 feet wide by 25 feet deep.
 A two-bay, one story stone wing was added about 1784.

 It was listed on the National Register of Historic Places in 1985.
-The house was heavily damaged in a fatal fire on August 27, 2017.
+The house was destroyed in a fatal fire on August 27, 2017.